 You ride through Albufeira, previously a fishing village, now a busy Algarve tourist resort- and on to Galé, continuing on a long board walk through Salgados, a protected area of dunes, as far as Armação de Pêra.
 The beautiful chapel of “A Nossa Sra da Rocha“, stands on a high sea promontory and is worth a visit.
 Here the coastal scenery changes: reddish cliffs falling steeply into the sea and small sandy bays make a beautiful picture.
 The Alfanzina lighthouse marks the beginning of the deeply indented cliff scenery, where the high waves crash and foam.
 You cycle along the cliffs by a blue Atlantic as far as the wide mouth of the Rio Arade delta.
 Very good cycle paths take you along the delta to “Praia da Rocha“, a beautiful beach with a backdrop of reddish- brown cliffs.

 First you reach the small fishing village of Alvor with its winding streets.
 Then on to the mouth of the Alvor delta and on down to the sea, to the largest cultivated oyster beds of the Algarve, clearly visible at low tide.
 You ride along the wide beach of “Meia Praia“ and reach Lagos.
 Crossing a bridge at the imposing marina, you reach the old town, rich in history.
 You go along the old town walls, the former slave market and the “Bandeira“ fort and then you reach the “Costa d’Oiro“, the most beautiful stretch of the Algarve coast with its strangely shaped golden-yellow rocks, some rising needle-like out of the sea.
-Then on to Praia da Luz, a quiet seaside resort with an old church and a fortress.
-After that, only a few pedal rotations to today’s stage end in Burgau, a small village on a beautiful sandy beach.
+Then on to Praia da Luz, a small village on a beautiful sandy beach.

 First it’s up to a hilltop, close to the steep cliffs with a marvellous view of the deep blue ocean and the distant coast of Sagres.
 The route leads further down to a secluded bay and then again a short climb up to another hilltop with a view of the small fisher village Salema, situated by a sandy beach and backed by high cliffs.
 Afterwards it goes up to the village of Figueiras, and then an undulating route across a steppe-like landscape with a number of megaliths, reminders of settlements here thousands of years ago.
 You pass a small bay with a nice restaurant and come to Raposeira where Henry the Navigator once lived and built a small chapel.
 You will continue and reach Sagres.